webstudio-is/webstudio-rfcs/text/0002-keyboard-accessibility.md

 ## Grids

-When a list's layout is 2-dimensional, vertical arrow keys should shift to the next vertical element, while horizontal arrow keys should shift horizontal elements.
+When a list's layout is 2-dimensional, vertical arrow keys should shift focus to the next vertical element, while horizontal arrow keys should shift focus of horizontal elements.

 ## Loops